cyphunk/humanism.sh/README.md

 (inspired by Russen91's [sshrc](https://github.com/Russell91/sshrc)).
 ``alias ssh=sshrc`` and take it wherever you go.

-Russell Stewart's sshrc is included so that these tools and environment can be carried between hosts.

 ## Installation

 To load all commands for each new terminal shell (bash/zsh/sh compatible) source